Main Content

 served as Alabama’s capital.

-Tuscaloosa becomes the state capitol
+Tuscaloosa becomes the state capital

 After Cahaba was abandoned as the state capital, Tuscaloosa served as Alabama’s capital from 1827 to 1846.
 At the time, Tuscaloosa was a thriving community along the Black Warrior River.
 But it was later found to be too far west as the population of eastern parts of Alabama grew.
 Thus, the capital was moved to Montgomery, a more central location, in 1846.